AABearBots/First-Closed-Doors-Competition/README.md

 #### Other Bot's Connection Strings

-The bot you cloned —Mariam— uses datasets that other bots produce, thus, your bot will need connection strings for those other bots.
+The bot you cloned –Mariam– uses datasets that other bots produce, thus, your bot will need connection strings for those other bots.
 You will get these connection strings in files that you will need to place inside _Connection-Strings > Production_ folders.

 #### SAS Token